nantaidsl95/whisperpyannote/README.md

 **whisperpyannote** is a Python script that performs:

-- 📝 automatic speech transcription
+- 📝 Automatic speech transcription
-- 🗣️ speaker diarization (who speaks when)
+- 🗣️ Speaker diarization (who speaks when)
 - 🎥 on both audio and video files

 It combines **Whisper (OpenAI)** for transcription and **Pyannote Audio** for speaker identification.